 Belonging is a journey, not a destination.

-Every camp is different, and no one knows your camp better than you.
-No matter how many trainings you hold, safe space signs you put up, or anti-bullying policies you put into place, the only true way to create a fully open and supportive community is to be committed to values of equality and respect all the time, every day.
-Have your staff check in regularly and discuss how your camp is meeting its goals and achieving its values.
-This time for reflection does not necessarily require special meetings, but can be incorporated into your regular staff meetings and check-ins.
-Bring your campers into the conversation, particularly your CITs and older campers.
-Brainstorm new ways to encourage greater equality and respect, address any issues and make it an ongoing conversation in your community.
+Every camp is different, and no one knows your camp better than you and your community.
+No matter how many trainings you hold, safe space signs you put up, or anti-bullying policies you put into place, the only true way to create a fully open and supportive community is to be committed to values of equality and respect all of the time, every day.
+Have your staff check in regularly and discuss how your camp is meeting its goals and leading with its values.
+This time for reflection does not necessarily require special meetings.
+It can be incorporated into your regular staff meetings and check-ins.
+Bring your campers into the conversation, particularly your Counselors in Training and older campers.
+Brainstorm new ways to encourage greater equality and respect, address any issues, and make it an ongoing conversation in your community.
 A camp that cares deeply about the safety and happiness of their LGBTQ+ campers will undoubtedly be a wonderful place for them to grow and have a great time.

-Make sure your institution is in Keshet’s Equality Directory.
+Make sure your camp is LGBTQ+ Affirming and in Keshet’s Equality Directory.

 Keshet has a searchable Equality Directory, an online guide for finding LGBTQ+ inclusive clergy and institutions.
-Be sure to register your camp as soon as possible.
+Be sure to register your camp as soon as possible once these culture, policy, and programming steps have begun to be implemented.

 Policies that explicitly include LGBTQ+ families, campers, and staff are the foundation of LGBTQ+ belonging in your camp.
 Inclusive Human Resources policies, documents, and guidelines are a way of demonstrating a commitment to LGBTQ+ belonging from the highest levels of organizational leadership.
 They are also crucial to creating environments for learning and working that are safe for all participants.